TL;DR

 1. Diary Entries

-Private thoughts and reflections written by various individuals, including a Professor.
+Private thoughts and reflections written by various individuals — including the Professor, whose diary spans six entries spread across all five regions.
 Diary Entries are typically found as books discarded on the ground and often feel the most intimate of all the Human Records — written by people processing the world around them, often unaware that their words would one day be all that remains of them.
+Note that some Diary Entries (including Professor’s Diary #1) are locked behind areas requiring Cut to access, so return for these after unlocking the move.

 2. Magazines

 From announcing contest winners to advertising a voyage on the S.S.
 Anne, Magazines offer a vibrant glimpse of everyday life before everything changed.
 They can look similar to Diary Entries on the ground, but are also found on tablet devices in some locations.
-Some Magazines reward you with items upon reading, making them doubly worth collecting.
+Many Magazines reward you with emotes, hairstyles, or outfits upon reading — for example, the “A Surprise in the Garden” Magazine in the Withered Wasteland unlocks the Point Here emote.
+They’re doubly worth collecting.

 3. Newspapers

 Newspaper clippings provide broader context about world events before Ditto’s arrival, helping frame the bigger picture of what happened.
 They are visually distinct — they look like weathered, old newspapers discarded on the ground, though some also appear on tablet devices.
-Like Magazines, some Newspapers reward you with items, so don’t skip them.
+Like Magazines, some Newspapers reward you with items.
+Named examples include “Road Closure Announcement” (Withered Wasteland), “Vermilion Ranks No. 1 for 4th Year!”
+(Bleak Beach), and “Artificial Hot Spring Now Open!”
+(Rocky Ridges).

 4. Notes